The Government has restated its commitment to delivering pensions dashboards in a written statement.

 OpenAPI and JSON schema specifications

-21. This version of the technical standards includes, and should be read in conjunction with the OpenAPI specifications contained in the “PDP_Technical_Standards_APIs_And_Schemas v1.1.zip”, and, with the json schemas detailing the find_request_token_payload and view_data_token_payload that are issued as part of the data standards.
-You can find these in the downloads section.
+21. This version of the technical standards includes, and should be read in conjunction with the OpenAPI specifications contained in the downloads section and, with the json schemas detailing the find_request_token_payload and view_data_token_payload that are issued as part of the data standards.

 23. This section defines specific identifiers that must be understood by users of the ecosystem.